 At Sprout, we try to provide everything a family needs for a new baby in the healthiest and most natural way possible.
 We offer a gift registry so people can let their friends know what to buy them, an app to register on your iPhone, and a registry checklist so that parents can make sure they have not forgotten anything they might need.
 We even provide Healthy Baby Guides on our website that help parents to learn everything they should be looking out for in every category.
 However, I sometimes forget how overwhelming this can be to parents who are learning about all of it at once for the first time.
 A friend with a very intense career, whose wife also has a very intense career, recently asked me to just break down for him the basics of what he needed in order to bring his baby home, and what he should be looking for in each of those categories to know that the products he buys are safe and healthy.
 I put together the below list for him and then decided that I should share it with all of you.

-Baby carrier: Whether you buy an ergo or a baby bjorn, it’s shocking how much the babies suck on the straps, so I actually do think this is a nice thing to have organic.
+Baby Carrier: Whether you buy a Beco or a Solly wrap, it’s shocking how much the babies suck on the straps, so I think an organic version is best.

-Car seat: Many car seats are sprayed with toxic flame retardant chemicals.
-Find one that is Greenguard or Oeko-tek certified, or that promises it does not use any of the worst flame retardants, like tris.
+Car Seat: Many car seats are sprayed with toxic flame retardant chemicals.
+Find one that is GREENGUARD or OEKO-TEX® certified, or that promises it does not use any of the worst flame retardants, like tris.

 I think this is a good place to start and not get overwhelmed.
 Of course you can always call or come into one of our stores to ask as many questions you like of our knowledgeable sales team.